Rombutan/uFC/README.md

 # uFC

 A baby flight controller main board optimized for small unpowered creations, powered by the esp32 and mpu6050.
-Will soon have a comera connector.
+Will soon have a camera connector.